skabbina/katacoda-scenarios/node-security/finish.md

-This completes installation and configuration of Docker
+This completes essential node configurations for Kubernetes installation.